Diversity matters at Loras College because we are an inclusive community of people from many backgrounds and experiences

 Our commitment to the Catholic intellectual tradition!
 Loras College is a Catholic, diocesan college explicitly oriented to promote service of both church and world through encouraging all members of the community in development of their “diverse professional, social and religious roles.”
 The college strives to be a community demonstrating the highest standards of the Catholic intellectual tradition and welcoming all people into a dialogue to promote core values of truth, respect, responsibility, excellence and service.
 Learn more

 Commitment to providing and promoting interfaith opportunities and dialogue for students, faculty and staff.
 As part of Loras’ identity as a Catholic institution, the Second Vatican Council’s Nostra Aetate declares, “The Catholic Church rejects nothing that is true and holy in [other] religions.
 She regards with sincere reverence those ways of conduct and of life, those precepts and teachings which, though differing in many aspects from the ones she holds and sets forth, nonetheless often reflect a ray of that Truth which enlightens all men” .
-Loras and its students have been nationally recognized for their commitment to volunteer service. learn more
+Loras and its students have been nationally recognized for their commitment to interfaith community service. learn more

 Religious Diversity and Inclusion